 Australia has a strange collection of wildlife.
-Nearly all of its native mammal species, excepting rodents and bats, are marsupials (mammals that raise their young in a pouch).
+Nearly all of the native Australian mammal species, excepting rodents and bats, are marsupials (mammals that raise their young in a pouch).
 There is, however, one truly exceptional group of mammals that exists only in Australia & New Guinea: the monotremes.
 This ancient lineage of mammals retains many similarities to it’s reptilian forefathers, the most startling of which is that it gives birth by laying an egg.
-Today there are only five surviving species in this order: the Platypus, the Short-beaked Echidna, and three species of Long-beaked Echidnas (pronounced ih-kid-nuh) The short-beaked echidna, also called a spiny anteater, may look very similar to the European hedgehog but dig a little deeper and you will discover that the Echidna is one of the world’s strangest creatures.
+Today there are only five surviving species in this order: the Platypus, the Short-beaked Echidna, and three species of Long-beaked Echidnas (pronounced ih-kid-nuh).
+The short-beaked echidna, also called a spiny anteater, may look very similar to the European hedgehog but dig a little deeper and you will discover that the Echidna is one of the world’s strangest creatures.
 Here is a list of some echidna facts that will make you appreciate these little guys even more.

 A single leathery egg is laid in the pouch where it is incubated for 10 days.
 After it hatches, the young stays in the mother’s pouch until it is 45-55 days old.
 Like other mammals, the baby (known as a puggle) drinks milk, but its mother has no nipples.
 Instead, milk simply oozes from pores in the skin within the pouch.
 The word monotreme means “one hole” and it refers to the fact that females use the same opening for peeing, pooping and for laying eggs.